Leadership: Intelligence

 Individuals with higher intelligence exhibit superior judgement, higher verbal skills (both written and oral), quicker learning and acquisition of knowledge, and are more likely to emerge as leaders.
-Correlation between IQ and leadership emergence was found to be between .25 and .30.
+Correlation between IQ and leadership emergence was found to be between.25 and.30.
 However, groups generally prefer leaders that do not exceed in intelligence the prowess of average member by a wide margin, as they fear that high intelligence may be translated to differences in communication, trust, interests, and values.

 Self-efficacy for leadership

-An individual's belief in their ability to lead is associated with an increased willingness to accept a leadership role and find success in its pursuit.
+An individual's belief in their ability to lead is associated with an increased willingness to accept a leadership role and to find success in its pursuit.

 There are no set conditions for this characteristic to become emergent.
 However, it must be sustained by an individual's belief that they have the ability to learn and improve it with time.
 Individuals partly evaluate their own capabilities by observing others; working with a superior who is seen as an effective leader may help the individual develop a belief that he or she can perform in a similar manner.